 The Group is developing various systems to enable employees to feel a sense of job satisfaction and a sense of growth, and to work actively in good health while maintaining a work-life balance.
-For example, going forward we will continue to work as a Group to create an environment where employees can continue to work and to expand support measures, including through systems where employees who are not subject to transfer entailing a change of residence can change their place of employment under certain circumstances, and systems whereby employees who have retired due to life events can return to work after their retirement.
+For example, going forward we will continue to work as a Group to create an environment where employees can continue to work and to expand support measures, including through systems where employees who are not subject to transfer entailing a change of residence can change their place of employment under certain circumstances, and systems whereby employees who have retired due to life events can return to work after their retirement and systems for self-development leave.